tasukuyoshioka/hoshizuna/README.md

 ## Features

-- **Format Support:** Load 3D models in STL, OBJ (with vertex colors), or SVG (limited support) formats directly from your local drive.
+- **Format Support:** Load 3D models directly from your local drive in STL format, with partial support for OBJ and SVG.
 - **Dome View (Dome Master):** Opens a separate child window in dome master format.
 Displaying this window in full screen allows projection across the entire dome screen.
 - **Control Modes:**
   - **Orbit Mode:** Rotate and pan the camera angle around the model using the mouse.